GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 oxAuth caches short-lived tokens, and in a balanced cluster all instances of oxAuth need access to the cache.
 To support this requirement and still enable high-availability, Redis is installed outside the chroot on every Gluu server.
 Configuration settings inside LDAP are also changed to allow access to these instances of Redis.

+The `Fetch Cache Method` button is used to determine whether or not your LDAP is properly configured to utilize Redis or if it's still using `IN_MEMORY` which will cause failures.
+It's not necessary to click, but good to have to make sure everything is configured properly.

+Click `Setup Redis`

 !!!
 Warning
     Redis does not utilize encrypted communication, therefore stunnel needs to be installed and configured on all servers to protect information with SSL.